Pronounced: Krooz-on SIN-drom

 Crouzon syndrome is a genetic disorder.
 It results in abnormal joining of the bones in the skull and face.

 Infants have sutures between the bones in the face and skull.
 As an infant’s brain grows, these sutures allow the skull to expand.
 These sutures fuse together by the time we are adults and our skulls and brains are done growing.

 In Crouzon syndrome, the bones in the skull and face fuse too early.
 The skull is then forced to grow in the direction of the remaining open sutures.
 This causes an abnormally shaped head, face, and teeth.

 Copyright © Nucleus Medical Media, Inc.

-Crouzon syndrome is caused by a defect in a specific gene.
+Crouzon syndrome is caused by a defect in a specific gene known as FGFR2 (fibroblast growth factor receptor 2).
 It is not clear what causes this gene to mutate.
 Some may be inherited from parents' genes.

 Other symptoms and complications that can result from Crouzon syndrome include:

-The doctor may need images of the skull, spine, or hands.
-These can be taken with:
+Images may be taken of the skull, spine, or hands.
+This can be done with:

 Your doctor may also do genetic testing to confirm the diagnosis.

 There is no cure for Crouzon syndrome.
 Currently, many of the symptoms can be treated with surgery.